agda/agda/doc/user-manual/language/with-abstraction.lagda.rst

 +++++++++++++++

-Agda does not have a primitive ``case`` construct, but one can be emulated using :ref:`pattern matching lambdas <pattern-lambda>`.
+Agda does not have a primitive ``case`` construct, but one can be emulated using :ref:`pattern lambdas <pattern-lambda>`.
 First you define a function ``case_of_`` as follows::

   case_of_ : ∀ {a b} {A : Set a} {B : Set b} → A → (A → B) → B
   case x of f = f x

-You can then use this function with a pattern matching lambda as the second argument to get a Haskell-style case expression::
+You can then use this function with a pattern lambda as the second argument to get a Haskell-style case expression::

   filter : {A : Set} → (A → Bool) → List A → List A